 Wire ropes come in various sizes, stated as the diameter of the strand, such as 5/16-inch or 3/8-inch.
 Numerous rope constructions and material types are available, but they are not all created equal.
 Be sure to select material strengths and rope sizes according to the hoist manufacturer’s design specifications.

 Regardless of the lifting medium you require, Scaffold Resource can help.
-We provide full-service hoisting solutions for customers in DC, Maryland, Virginia, and beyond.
+We provide full-hoist service solutions for customers in DC, Maryland, Virginia, and beyond.
 With our skilled team and over 24 years of experience to draw from, you can count on us to customize a solution for your most challenging projects.
-To learn more about our hoisting services, or to request a quote, please contact us today at 301-924-7223.
+To learn more about our hoist services, or to request a quote, please contact us today at 301-924-7223.

 Also, be sure to check out part two of our series on hoist basics: explaining operation types.